Multiple Majorana bound states and their resilience against disorder in planar Josephson junctions: Results

 \subsection{Multiple topological transitions}

 We begin our efforts by identifying topological superconducting transitions in the considered planar JJ via the appearance of near-zero-energy MBS, protected by an energy gap from the bulk states.
 The variation of the quasiparticle energy spectrum with chemical potential $\mu$ is shown in Fig.~\ref{fig:2}(a) at a magnetic field $B\!=\!0.5~$T. The zero-energy MBS appear in the range $-0.15 \lesssim \mu \lesssim 0.93$ (in meV).
 The appearance of the MBS is confirmed by the local density of state (LDOS) profile, obtained via $\rho_{i} \!=\! \sum_\sigma (|u_{i \sigma}|^2 + |v_{i \sigma}|^2)$ for the lowest positive-energy eigenstate at $\mu \!=\!
 0.4$~meV, shown in the Fig.~\ref{fig:2}(d), revealing localization of the MBS at the two ends of the middle metallic channel.
 This range of $\mu$ denotes our first topological regime.
 As the magnetic field is increased, the $\mu$ range within which the MBS appear at the channel ends becomes smaller, as shown in Fig.~\ref{fig:2}(b) for a higher magnetic field $B\!=\!
 1.2$~T. At this field value, the first topological regime is reduced to $-0.4~{\rm meV} \lesssim \mu \lesssim -0.2$~meV; beyond this range, the pair of zero-energy MBS disappears but two pairs of topologically-protected quasiparticle states remain close to zero energy within the range $-0.18~{\rm meV} \lesssim \mu \lesssim 0.02$~meV.
 In this second topological regime, the LDOS at $\mu \!=\!-0.1$~meV reveals that these near-zero-energy states are localized in the vicinity of the narrow edges of the superconducting leads, with an overlap at the metallic channel ends.
 With a further increase in the magnetic field, we obtain a third topological regime in which three pairs of protected states appear close to zero energy---one pair of states are similar to the usual zero-energy MBS with a typical oscillatory behavior, while the other two pairs are gapped out due to overlapping wave functions to a slightly higher energy.
 Such a scenario is shown in Fig.~\ref{fig:2}(c), at a magnetic field amplitude $B\!=\!1.6$~T, which gives all three topological superconducting regimes sequentially by changing $\mu$.
 The combined LDOS profile of the three lowest positive energy states at a chemical potential $\mu \!=\!0.1$~meV, in Fig.~\ref{fig:2}(f), shows that these states are localized at the ends of the middle metallic channel and at the ends of the superconducting leads.
 To confirm that the near-zero-energy protected states are MBS, we perform similar calculations on a superconducting strip, of dimension same as the superconducting leads of the considered planar JJ (see Appendix I).
 In the case of a quasi-two-dimensional superconducting strip, we find two similar topological superconducting regimes with multiple MBS localized at the ends of the strip.
 From this analysis, we conclude that the planar JJs with narrow superconducting leads can also exhibit multiple MBS localized also at the narrow edges of the leads if the magnetic field is applied in the entire JJ.
+In our model, the magnetic field is included uniformly throughout the entire structure.
+It is known, however, that in the strong-coupling regime, where the induced superconducting gap in the semiconductor is comparable to the parent superconducting gap, the effective g-factor in the proximitized region will be significantly renormalized.
+We found out that if we reduce the g-factor for the superconducting leads region, we can achieve multiple transitions at higher magnetic fields.
+We also discussed the quasi-particle eigen-energy spectrum of the planar JJ with periodic boundary condition along the channel length direction and winding number phase diagram when multiple topological transitions occur, in Appendix III and V, respectively.